qinqian/GCAP/README.md

 a.
 With the help of Jim, we would use `bigWigCorrelate`, it's built-in gcap/pipeline-scripts/bigWigCorrelate(added to $PATH, `bedToBigBed` is needed) for replicates consistency evaluation on union DHS regions(filted by blacklist).
 b.
 For whole genome correlation, use `wigCorrelate`

-I made a compressed package for all needed binary.
+I made a compressed package for all needed binary, including fastqStatsAndSubsample,
 <http://compbio.tongji.edu.cn/~qinq/lib/ucsc_tools/ucsc_tools.tar.gz>

 fill in conf files: